leahneukirchen/nitro/README.md

 ## Overview

-Nitro is a tiny process supervisor that also can be used as pid 1 on Linux.
+nitro is a tiny process supervisor that also can be used as pid 1 on Linux.

 There are four main applications it is designed for:
 - As init for a Linux machine for embedded, desktop or server purposes